Del Ballard, Jr. (National Tour Rep)

 - Women’s US Open

-Del was born on 07/01/1963 in Dallas TX.
-He is married to Women's professional bowler Carolyn Dorin-Ballard.
-They have one child, Alyssa.
+Del was born on 07/01/1963 in Dallas, Texas.
+He is married to women's professional bowler Carolyn Dorin-Ballard.
+The couple has one child, Alyssa.

-He is a member of the following Halls of Fame:
+Ballard is a proud member of the following Halls of Fame:

 - Texas State